-The meeting started with a welcome note by Secretary (H&FW) who highlighted the fact that NTAGI has been reconstituted with representation from the specialist from Paediatrics, Public Health, Researchers, program division etc to encourage healthy technical discussions in an open and transparent manner.
+The meeting started with welcome note by Secretary (H&FW) and highlighted the fact that NTAGI has been reconstituted with representation from the specialist from Paediatrics, Public Health, Researchers, program division etc to encourage healthy technical discussions in an open and transparent manner.

-On suggestion for audio-recording of the proceedings, the house felt that NTAGI should be a forum where the technical experts can provide inputs in an open and free manner; and such recording might preclude such open discussions.
-Further it was agreed to circulate the detailed minutes of the proceedings at the earliest.
+On suggestion for audio-recording of the proceedings, the house felt that NTAGI should be forum where the technical experts can provide inputs in an open and free manner; and such recording might preclude such open discussions.